godwokenrises/godwoken-web3/docs/apis.md

 > This method is similar to the concept of `"eth_sendRawTransaction"` in Ethereum.

-all most the same with `gw_submit_l2Transaction`, but the first param `serialized l2Transaction` use different molecule structure with an additional `addressMapping` filed.
+`poly_submitL2Transaction` is almost the same with `gw_submit_l2Transaction`, but its first param `serializedL2TransactionWithAddressMapping` use different molecule structure with an additional `addressMapping` filed.

 - gw_submit_l2Transaction
   - params: [serializedL2Transaction]